RecipeMD Specification

 • optional: a short description

-• optional: 1..n tags
+• 0..n tags

-• optional: 1..n yields
+• 0..n yields

-• the ingredients as 1..n ingredient groups
+• grouped ingredients as 0..n ingredient groups

 • optional: instructions